This Tender Land: Plot summary

 In 1932, 12-year-old Odysseus "Odie" O'Bannion and his older brother Albert are the only two white children raised in the brutality of Lincoln Indian Training School in central Minnesota.
 The O'Bannions' best friend is Mose, a mute Sioux boy with a talent for baseball.
-After a tornado kills the only kind teacher, Cora, and Cora's husband, their orphaned daughter, Emmy, is adopted by Clyde and Thelma Brickman, the cruel principals of the Lincoln School.
+As the three boys are going to be adopted by their kind teacher Cora, she is killed and her home is destroyed by a tornado.
+Since her husband had died previously, their orphaned daughter, Emmy is adopted by Clyde and Thelma Brickman, the cruel principals of the Lincoln School.
 When Odie accidentally kills one of the school's brutal teachers, the three escape downriver in a canoe with Emmy, with the goal of arriving in St. Louis to stay with Albert and Odie's Aunt Julia.

 The group is soon captured by Jack, a WWI veteran with a missing eye and scarred face which leads Odie to call him The Pig-scarer.
 Over several days, the children and Jack grow closer, and they help him build a still.
 But when Emmy accidentally drops Jack's liquor bottle and he threatens her, Odie shoots him in the chest with Clyde's gun.

 Fleeing further down-river, the boys learn from news articles they are being accused of kidnapping Emmy and may be executed.
 Drawn by beautiful music and food, the children join a revival meeting of the Gideon Crusade, a snake-handling church led by Sister Eve, who performs faith healings.
 After Odie catches camp manager Sid paying off the recipients of "miraculous" healings, he confronts Sister Eve about her frauds.
 This startles Emmy, who accidentally releases rattlesnake Lucifer, who poisons Albert.
 As they wait for antivenom to arrive, Sister Eve explains that she had cured the actors once and let Sid convince her to hire them to "prime the pump" in new towns.
 The antivenom arrives just in time, but the story's publicity forces the children to flee again.